Prescription Drugs | 5 min read

 Wellbutrin can have additional side effects, including:[6]

-An addiction to alcohol is known as an alcohol use disorder (AUD).
+Alcohol addiction is known as an alcohol use disorder (AUD).
 This is when you can’t stop consuming alcohol despite negative effects on your health, work, personal relationships, or other aspects of your life.[6]

 AUD can develop because alcohol use creates euphoria, or a high feeling that helps people relax, relieves anxiety, or improves mood.
 These results are temporary, however, often causing more severe anxiety and depression once the alcohol wears off.
 This leads to a cycle of drinking alcohol to self-medicate depression and feel better, developing a dependence.